Microtomography, laminography, grating interferometry

 The beamline is installed on a low-beta section of the storage ring.
 This allows having a small source size (30 µm vertical x 120 µm horizontal).
-Three insertion devices are located in the ID19 straight section (two undulators and one wiggler) the choice of one of them as source being a function of the experiment requirements.
-Long beamline The length of the beamline coupled with the small source size allows 1) exploiting the coherence properties of the beam, and 2) having either a wide and homogeneous beam when needed, or a focus spot below 100 nm when required
+Five insertion devices are located in the ID19 straight section (four undulators and one wiggler) the choice of one of them as source being a function of the experiment requirements.
+The length of the beamline coupled with the small source size allows 1) exploiting the coherence properties of the beam, and 2) having either a wide and homogeneous beam when needed, or a focus spot below 100 nm when required.

 Energy range and monochromators

-• The monochromatic beam can either originate from a double Si 111 crystals monochromator (ΔE/E 10-4) or a state of the art multilayer (ΔE/E 10-2)
+• The monochromatic beam will either originate from a double Laue or Bragg Si 111 crystals monochromator (ΔE/E 10-4) or a state of the art multilayer (ΔE/E 10-2)

 Various setups designed for the different imaging techniques are permanently installed in the experimental hutch of ID19.
 They are

-• A microtomograph designed to perform absorption microtomography and, by varying the sample-to-detector distance, phase microtomography
+• 3 microtomographs designed to perform absorption microtomography and, by varying the sample-to-detector distance, phase microtomography (2 in the experimental hutch and 1 in the monochromator hutch for long propagation sample to detector distance: 13m!)

 Scientific and Industrial Applications

 The use of the properties of the beams delivered by third generation SR sources, and more in particular the ESRF, is pushing up dramatically, and in many respects well beyond expectations, the possibilities and applications of 2D and 3D X-ray imaging.
 These techniques are applied both to scientific problems (in physics, materials science, environment, biology, medicine) and to purely industrial ones (cosmetics, foams, reservoir rocks, composite materials, …).
 The applications are based, as far as absorption imaging is concerned, on the very broad choice available in the photon energy (typically between 6 and 120 keV), which makes it possible to improve the contrast, on the improved spatial resolution (on the order of the µm), and on the quantitative data evaluation allowed by the monochromatic and parallel character of the beam.
 The very small source size provides, in an instrumentally simple way, phase images that reveal phenomena that are difficult to evidence by other means.
 This technique can be used for 2D or 3D imaging, either qualitatively for singularity edge detection (pores, inclusions, ...), or quantitatively, through phase reconstruction complemented by tomographic reconstruction, in the approach called holotomography.
 The small source size coupled with the improved focusing devices lead to the development of scanning imaging techniques, which allow the detection of trace elements.
-Diffraction imaging (X-ray topography) remains a unique tool to characterize single crystals and to investigate many crystal physics phenomena (creation of defects, domains, phase transitions, vibrations, …).
-Its scope is extended to unexpected topics by the use of coherent beams.
-These techniques, and their combinations, are well adapted to in-situ experiments, where the material, in an adequate sample environment device, is imaged while an external parameter (temperature, stress, …) is changed.
+These imaging techniques, and their combinations, are well adapted to in-situ experiments, where the material, in an adequate sample environment device, is imaged while an external parameter (temperature, stress, …) is changed.
 Some of the applications of course require even better spatial resolution.
-X-ray detection is performed through films or visible light scintillators.
+X-ray detection is performed through visible light scintillators.
 The system is then diffraction limited.
 A possibility to overcome this limitation is to use an X ray lens to magnify the image before the detector.
 Promising attempts have been performed using Kirkpatrick-Baez focusing devices.
+ID16 is dedicated to this nanotomography project.

 Phase contrast imaging